Presence Inspection (Quantity, Missing Parts)

 With conventional monochrome cameras, it was difficult to differentiate objects with low contrast, such as white and yellow objects.
 Color cameras allow stable detection and ensure accurate detection of objects that are hard to differentiate visually, such as the presence of grease application.
-Moreover, the appearance of high-pixel vision systems such as 21 megapixel types and the advancement of filters and other image enhancement technologies have enabled accurate counting of tiny parts.
+Moreover, the appearance of high-pixel machine vision such as 21 megapixel types and the advancement of filters and other image enhancement technologies have enabled accurate counting of tiny parts.

 Basics of presence inspection: binary processing and blob analysis

-Presence inspection using vision systems is based on two image processing methods: binary processing and blob analysis.
+Presence inspection using machine vision is based on two image processing methods: binary processing and blob analysis.
 This section describes binary processing and blob analysis using data captured with a typical 256-level monochrome camera.

 Binary processing converts data into two shade levels of black and white